-Up until 2017, Elephant Gin has contributed over EUR 250,000 to its partner foundations through the sales of its bottles as well as fundraising events.
-By working closely with both foundations, Elephant Gin ensures that the donations arrive on the ground and are contributed to select projects that are mutually agreed upon.
-In order to keep up to date on the progress and developments, the Elephant Gin team regularly visits both foundations.
+Up to date, Elephant Gin has contributed over EUR 500,000 to its partner foundations through the sales of its bottles as well as fundraising events.
+By working closely with the foundations, Elephant Gin ensures that the donations arrive on the ground and are contributed to select projects that are mutually agreed upon.
+In order to keep up to date on the progress and developments, the Elephant Gin team regularly visits the foundations.

 BIG LIFE FOUNDATION is an anti-poaching organisation that employs over 280 rangers protecting two million acres of wilderness in the Amboseli-Tsavo ecosystem of East Africa (just north of Mount Kilimanjaro).
 They do so through innovative conservation strategies that address the greatest threats while – at the same time – satisfying the economic interests of the resident Maasai people in ways that improve the quality of life for the entire community.